 The excitement to start fresh!
 New school, new place and new job!
 It sounds all exciting, doesn't it?
 And it is!
-And as much as exciting it is, there are a few things one needs to make sure of before starting to work in Denmark, especially student jobs!
+And as much as it is, there are a few things one needs to make sure of before starting to work in Denmark, especially when it comes to student jobs!

 Starting work before university in Denmark can be a bit tricky.

 There is this thing called a CPR number, which makes everything a tad bit complicated.

 This article is an effort to try to make it as simple as possible to understand!
 If you want to work in Denmark before your university starts, or for any other reason, for that matter, you have two options - either get your CPR number or a personal tax number.

 What is a CPR number?

 CPR number is your ID number and health insurance number.
 It’s used to log into different government sites and in general, it’s your identification number while living in the country.

 Your CPR number can be made when your university starts.
 There will be people from the citizenship services, who will come to the university and they will deal with all student applications at once.
 They usually do this at the end of August or the start of September.

 You need to visit citizenship services yourself, if you want to get a CPR number before your university starts.